danielshitrit/HW2-PermissionLibrary/README.md

 # Permission Library

-**This project demonstrates the usage of a custom permission library (`MyPermissionLibrary`) for handling runtime permissions in Android applications.**
+**This project demonstrates the usage of a simple permission library (`MyPermissionLibrary`) for handling runtime permissions in Android applications.**